Universal Remote for Samsung TV: The Ultimate Guide

 “My Remote Isn’t Working at All!”

-• Check Batteries: This might seem obvious, but it’s the most common culprit.
+• Check Batteries: This is the most common culprit.
 Replace old batteries with fresh ones.

-• Line of Sight: Ensure nothing is blocking the infrared (IR) signal path between the remote and your Samsung TV.
-This includes glass doors, plants, or even shiny surfaces that can reflect the signal poorly.
+• Line of Sight: Ensure nothing is blocking the infrared (IR) signal path between the remote and your Samsung TV, including glass doors, plants, or shiny surfaces.

 • Reset the Remote: Some remotes have a reset function.
 Consult your manual to perform a factory reset and then try programming again.